Kamila-Vieira/Kamila-Vieira/README.md

-In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I'm consuming a lot of modern Javascript (ES6 +) and Vanilla Javascript content with its main frameworks and libraries (currently Angular, Vue and React) taking courses and Bootcamps.
+In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I'm consuming a lot of modern Javascript (ES6 +) and Vanilla Javascript content with its main frameworks and libraries (currently React and Typescript) taking courses and Bootcamps.
 <br>
- Nowadays I'm working as Web development analyst at Agência E-plus.
+ Nowadays I'm working as Web development analyst at Agência e-plus.
 <br>
  I'm always willing to learn about technology, it's a magical and passionate world.